 I’m AWESOME at finding network groups … and terrible at actually finding useful connections.

-Networking to me means dragging myself to an event where I may, or may not, meet people who are willing to exchange information, or develop a mutual interest, all for the purpose of furthering my personal goals.
+Networking to me means dragging myself to an event where I may, or may not, meet people who are willing to exchange information or develop a mutual interest, all to further my personal goals.

 Why I Network